Elinv/youtube_start_at/README.md

 *		https://github.com/Elinv/youtube_start_at

 * 	Sunday, May 25, 2019, 6:58 p.m.

+* → The buttons that allow you to update the current state of the video in progress, have been changed to a floating state on the right of the screen, where they appear with two icons, in which when putting the mouse pointer on, two buttons slide that allow to update the current moment of the video in the extension, to resume it in the future at that moment, and on the other hand the remaining button allows to open a popup where only the video will appear.
+* → Encoding has been improved.
+## ------------------------------------------------ -------
+## ------------------------------------------------ -------
+# Youtube Start At 10.0

     * → It works in this protocol only:
         → `https: //www.youtube.com/watch?
 V =`